 4. Earn Your NATE Certification

-Once you pass both your Core (if required) and a Specialty exam, you will receive your official NATE certification packet, which includes:
+Once you pass both your Core (if required) and a Specialty exam, you will receive your official NATE certification credentials, which include: